Epistimio/orion/docs/src/user/pytorch.rst

 ``working-dir``

-The directory where temporary configuration files are created.
+The directory where configuration files are created.
 If not specified, Oríon will create a temporary directory that will be removed at end of execution of the trial.

 ``pool-size``